benshimonz/V1/README.md

 **Pattern matching** is the process of deciding whether a given graph is acceptable to a given pattern.

 **Pattern finding** is the process of finding all the subgraphs of a given property graph, which matches a given pattern.
-Any subgraph that matches the pattern is called **an assignment*.
+Any subgraph that matches the pattern is called **an assignment**.

-A pattern can be viewed as a query that can be executed against a property graph.
-The answer to a query can be defined either as (i) the set of all assignments, or (ii) the union of all assignments. (ii) is usually prefered since it avoids exponential explosion in many queries.
+Pattern finding can be viewed as a query that can be executed against a property graph.
+The answer to a query can be defined either as (i) the set of all assignments, or (ii) the union of all assignments. (ii) is often prefered since it avoids exponential explosion in many queries.

 **A pattern language defines syntax and semantics for expressing patterns.**